29 Sep 2016 07. Second Battery

 Where to mount the battery?
 I did not want it in the cabin or cargo area as there could be potential danger if an accident happened, so I found a battery mount that mounts underneath on the frame.
 Many trucks with wenches will run this battery box setup and I felt it would work for my needs.
 It does hang down a bit, so if you go off-roading (which I do not) just be aware.

 If you are a welder you could simply purchase a RV battery box and make the mount.
-Since I’m not I purchased mine from Amazon.
+Since I’m not I purchased mine from Amazon and had my friend who was coincidentally working on his Crown Vic lift kit to come and help me install it.

 Smart Dual Battery 140A Isolator Kit by Jaycorptech.com.